 And one extra obvious tip – reduce your debts!

-Could errors on your credit report have affected your application?
+Could credit report errors be affecting your application?